 As a holding company, we expect that our principal sources of liquidity over time will be dividends, expense reimbursements from our insurance subsidiaries and income generated by our investment portfolio.
-However, the issuances of dividends by our insurance subsidiaries are subject to regulatory approval and are further limited by the GSE Approvals.
+However, the issuances of dividends by our insurance subsidiaries are subject to regulatory approval and are further limited by the GSE Approvals and agreements with various state insurance regulators.
 See "Dividend Policy" and "GSE Approvals."
 We expect primary cash uses will be to fund holding company operating expenses, investment expenses and other costs of our business.